-To create an uncertain additive utility space, first make an AdditiveUtilitySpace (section 4.2).
-Check the "Enable uncertainty" checkbox (Figure 8).
-Set the nr of rankings and Nr. of errors as required.
+To create an uncertain additive utility space, first make an Additive Utility Space (section 4.2).
+Check the "Enable preference uncertainty" checkbox (Figure 8).
+Set the Nr. of rankings and Nr. of errors as required.
+If you want to have the bid comparisons list to be a 'controlled random' sequence that generates the same random ranking at every run, leave the fixed seed option enabled.
+If you want to generate different random bids at every run, disable the fixed seed option.
 If your profile is for testing purposes, also check "Grant parties access to real utility functions".
 The details of these settings are explained in section 1.2.2.
 Press "Save changes" to store your profile.